Unitech/pm2/README.md

 - `Cannot read property 'getsockname' of undefined`

 When using the cluster mode (by default) you can't use ports from 0 to 1024.
 If you really need to exec in this range use the [fork mode](#a23) with the `-x` parameter.
+By using the fork mode you will loose core features of PM2 like the automatic clusterization of your code over all CPUs available and the 0s reload.

 <a name="a14"/>
 # Test